hgaedke/iradio_angular/README.md

 * Click one of the radio station buttons and listen to the music.
 * To adjust the radio stations to use and the background colors, edit "c:\iradio_angular\iradio\src\app\shared\app-radio-stations.ts" and rebuild.

-## Use the local music and video playback in addition
+## Use the local music and video playback
 In addition to the previous steps:
 * Copy MP3 music files of your choice to the music folder, where each music file needs to be located in an album directory, e.g.
         `c:\iradio_js\music\my_album\my_music.mp3`